dcancelmo/DFA_NFA_DFA--NFA/README.txt

 	make run-clean

+If at any point a segmentation fault occurs:
+Run again until it works.
+I reccomend using ‘make run-clean’ to avoid seg faults.

 Output explanation:
 The output is broken up into question 1, 2, and 3.
 Question 1 shows the output of the DFAs, question 2 the output of the NFAs, and question 3 the output of the NFA->DFA conversions.
 Question 1 shows a one line description of the language the DFA accepts, a print out of the states of the DFA, and each string tested on it and its output displayed as the format-